-Actions planned to address obstacles to meeting underserved needs
+Actions planned to address obstacles to meeting underserved needs.

 The major obstacle to addressing underserved needs is the lack of adequate funding, especially for affordable housing activities.
-With reduced State and Federal funding levels, the City's ability to address the extensive needs in the community is seriously compromised.
-The City will strive to leverage available funds, to the greatest extent possible; to overcome obstacles in meeting underserved needs.
-The City continues to use its 2014-2021 Housing Element, which includes a commitment to pursue State, Federal, and other funding opportunities to increase the supply of safe, decent, affordable housing in Garden Grove for lower-income households (including extremely low-income households), which includes: seniors citizens, disabled, homeless, and those at risk of homelessness.
+With reduced state and federal funding levels, the City's ability to address the extensive needs in the community is seriously compromised.
+The City will strive to leverage available funds to overcome obstacles in meeting underserved needs.
+The City continues to use its 2014-2021 Housing Element, which includes a commitment to pursue state, federal, and other funding opportunities to increase the supply of safe, decent, affordable housing in Garden Grove for lower-income households (including extremely low-income households), which includes: seniors citizens, disabled, homeless, and those at risk of homelessness.

-Actions planned to foster and maintain affordable housing
+Actions planned to foster and maintain affordable housing.

 Garden Grove has several programs in place to increase and preserve the supply of affordable housing for lower-income households.
 One of these programs produces affordable housing through the acquisition and rehabilitation of existing housing units, as well as the construction of new units.
 In the past, the City has partnered with nonprofit organizations and housing developers to accomplish this goal.
-Increased sustainability of existing single-family housing is accomplished through the provision of grants to low-income residents and senior citizens to make necessary repairs to their homes.
+Increased sustainability of existing single-family housing is accomplished through the provision of grants to low-income residents and senior repairs homes.

-Actions planned to reduce lead-based paint hazards
+Actions planned to reduce lead-based paint hazards.

 The City has an aggressive policy to identify and address lead-based paint hazards in HUD-funded housing rehabilitation projects.
-A licensed professional for detecting the presence of lead-based paint first inspects all housing units rehabilitated with Federal funds.
+A licensed professional for detecting the presence of lead-based paint first inspects all housing units rehabilitated with federal funds.
 The City ensures lead-safe work practices are used to perform all rehabilitation where lead-based paint is identified.
 All homes identified as containing lead paint are tested post-rehabilitation to ensure the hazard has been mitigated.

-Actions planned to reduce the number of poverty-level families
+Actions planned to reduce the number of poverty-level families.

 Garden Grove continues to look for ways to expand economic activities to include all people, including those at or below the poverty line.
-In the past, the City has focused on the creation of jobs for low-and moderate-income persons through economic development in the Harbor Boulevard area.
-In recent years, the Small Business Assistance Loan Program was introduced as a job creation activity that offers financial assistance to for-profit businesses in exchange for them to hire at least one new, low-income, full-time employee.
+In the past, the City has focused on the creation of jobs for low- and moderate-income persons through economic development in the Harbor Boulevard area.
+In recent years, the Jobs 1st Program was implemented as a resource for businesses to create or retain jobs.
+The Jobs 1st Program offers financial assistance to for-profit businesses in exchange for them to hire or retain at least one low-income full-time employee.